Specific Advance Directives

 Medical Orders for Life-Sustaining Treatment

 The MOLST form is similar to a living will.
-It allows you to state your wishes about certain healthcare treatments.
+It allows you to state your wishes about certain healthcare treatments, including CPR, intubation, artificial nutrition and hydration, mechanical ventilation and antibiotics.
 It must be signed by a physician and may be more likely to be honored than a living will because it is a medical order.
 Some doctors are only willing to sign a MOLST form if you could be reasonably expected to die within a year or you live in a long-term care facility.
 However, the MOLST form may also be appropriate if you do not have a person to appoint as your health care agent.
-If you no longer have decision-making capacity, the MOLST form can be completed by your health care agent.
+If you no longer have decision-making capacity, the MOLST form can be completed by your health care agent or public health law surrogate.

 Advance Directive for Receiving Oral Foods and Fluids in Dementia